Coeus1269/SpeedTesting/README.md

 Speed testing many processes, loops and structures.

 There have been a number of times where me, or someone on my team have asked, "would it be faster to do it this way instead?"

-This is some of the tests that we built to try and help answer the question.
+This is a compliation of some of the tests that we built to try and help answer the question.

 BigDecimalTest      - speed testing big decimal assignment and retrevial